WebOrigami/extensions/instagram/README.md

 This is a tree driver for the [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api).

+**NOTE:** As of August 2025 Instagram's deprecation of the Basic Display API has broken this extension.
+We hope to eventually restore it using an alternate API.

 ## Authentication

 Authentication with the Instagram API is even more tiresome than with most services.